ZoneMinder/zoneminder/dep/jwt-cpp/README.md

 [jsoncons]: https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/Thalhammer/jwt-cpp/badges/traits/danielaparker-jsoncons/shields.json
 [boostjson]: https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/Thalhammer/jwt-cpp/badges/traits/boost-json/shields.json

 In order to maintain compatibility, [picojson](https://github.com/kazuho/picojson) is still used to provide a specialized `jwt::claim` along with all helpers.
 Defining `JWT_DISABLE_PICOJSON` will remove this optional dependency.
 It's possible to directly include the traits defaults for the other JSON libraries.
-See the [traits examples](https://github.com/prince-chrismc/jwt-cpp/tree/master/example/traits) for details.
+See the [traits examples](https://github.com/Thalhammer/jwt-cpp/tree/master/example/traits) for details.

-As for the base64 requirements of JWTs, this libary provides `base.h` with all the required implentation; However base64 implementations are very common, with varying degrees of performance.
+As for the base64 requirements of JWTs, this library provides `base.h` with all the required implementation; However base64 implementations are very common, with varying degrees of performance.
 When providing your own base64 implementation, you can define `JWT_DISABLE_BASE64` to remove the jwt-cpp implementation.

 ### Getting Started